 One of the most well-known freshwater species, the kokanee salmon, is a popular angler target.
 The hooked jaw and stunning scales make it impossible to ignore.

-Although they don’t grow quite as large as other species of salmon, kokanee salmon are a blast to catch, as many Pardee Lake anglers can agree.
+Although they don’t grow quite as significantly as other species of salmon, kokanee salmon are a blast to catch, as many Pardee Lake anglers can agree.

-Since these fish primarily feed on tiny zooplankton, enticing them with a replica of their preferred meal is a fruitless endeavour.
-To get kokanee to bite, an angler must utilize a bait that is both loud and flashing, with or without an attractant.
+Since these fish primarily feed on tiny zooplankton, enticing them with a replica of their preferred meal is fruitless.
+To get kokanee to bite, an angler must utilize a loud and flashing bait, with or without an attractant.

 Unlike many other species of salmon, kokanee salmon do not undertake the legendary journey from the ocean to a river or lake to spawn.
 Instead, kokanee is confined to a freshwater ecosystem their entire lives.

 Kokanee rarely exceeds six pounds in size.
 They retain their silvery appearance throughout their lives, earning them the name “silver salmon” or “silver trout” in some regions.